howtowritehelloworld/engg1340-project/README.md

 Upon reaching the last wave, the player will be rewarded with a win screen.

+To start playing, choose New Game or Help to play the main game or tutorial level respectively.
+Again we recommend you try out the tutorial level first.
+It's short and can help you grasp the core gameplay mechanics and controls quickly.

+If you have played the game before, click load game to get back your progress.

+Upon entering, you will be prompted to place towers or start the wave.

+Once you complete a wave, money will be granted to you based on the wave number.
+Moreover killing enemies also grant you a specific amount of money based on enemy type and their level.

+Upon completing wave 15, you have won the required stages of the game and can continue by pressing the infinite waves option.

 ### 2. Towers <a name="towers"></a>

+There are a total of 4 types of towers in the game (Mage, Archer, Sniper, Cannon).
+Each of these towers have different stats that make them useful in different situations.

+You can place, sell and upgrade towers in between waves.

+There is no limit on the level of the towers you can upgrade to.

 #### Mage